bleed4glory/cic/README.md

 Vagrant_test
 ===
-Some test configs for using vagrant to bring up an ubuntu lts box with unicorn, nginx, and ruby on rails
+Some test configs for using vagrant to bring up an ubuntu lts box with unicorn, nginx, postgresql and ruby on rails